petecheslock/llm-d-modelservice/README.md

 helm repo update
 ```

 ModelService operates under the assumption that `llm-d-infra` has been installed in a Kubernetes cluster, which installs the required prerequisites and CRDs.
-Read the [`llm-d-infra` Quickstart](https://github.com/llm-d-incubation/llm-d-infra/tree/main/quickstart) for more information.
+Read the [`llm-d` Guides](https://github.com/llm-d/llm-d/blob/dev/guides/README.md) for more information.

 Note that in order to create HTTPRoute objects last, Helm hooks are used.
 As a consequence, these objects are not deleted when `helm delete` is executed.
 They should be manually deleted to avoid unexpected routing problems.